BRIEF NOTE ON THE PAST ACHIEVEMENTS AND ONGOING AND FUTURE PROJECTS OF SRI SANKARADEVA NETHRALAYA, GUWAHATI, ASSAM

 Sri Sankaradeva Nethralaya has got 5 (five) OPDs and a separate dedicated pediatric OPD.
 The hospital has all the major and minor OPD procedures for treatment of patients.
 The hospital plans to open up an OPD for senior citizens in the future.

-Sri Sankaradeva Nethralaya (SSN) has adequate facilities
+Sri Sankaradeva Nethralaya (SSN)

-proper ventilation, toilet facilities, essential furniture, stretcher
+nursing stations, proper ventilation, toilet facilities, essential furniture,

-trolleys, etc. The hospital has a total capacity of 45 beds with ICU
+stretcher trolleys, etc. The hospital has a total capacity of 45 beds with ICU

 facility.
-SSN has 10 Operation Theatres where all types of eye surgeries
+SSN has 10 Operation Theatres where all types of eye surgeries are performed.

 Sri Sankaradeva Nethralaya has a Structured Outreach Programme and under these we frequently conduct eye camps in rural areas where we detect patients requiring surgery and subsequently bring them to our hospital for surgery.
 The entire cost of treatment (including investigation procedures and surgery with Intra Ocular Lens implant) is borne by our institution.